-At return, the integer running_handles points to will contain the number of running easy handles within the multi handle.
+At return, the integer running_handles points to will contain the number of still running easy handles within the multi handle.
 When this number reaches zero, all transfers are complete/done.
-When you call curl_multi_socket_action(3) on a specific socket and the counter decreases by one, it DOES NOT necessarily mean that this exact socket/transfer is the one that completed.
+Note that when you call curl_multi_socket_action(3) on a specific socket and the counter decreases by one, it DOES NOT necessarily mean that this exact socket/transfer is the one that completed.
 Use curl_multi_info_read(3) to figure out which easy handle that completed.